immonika/baklol/README.md

-# It took alot of efforts and a lot of people contributed.
+# It took alot of efforts.